Scheduling your holiday plans for the summer? You might want to consider this tranquil eco bed and breakfast, an idyllic retreat in northern Italy.

 There is a ‘no waste’ rule.
 By making the most of the life cycle of the products, we have given second hand objects and production waste a new function and a high-level aesthetic.
 Unmatched drawers have taken on new life by becoming book shelves, the door of an old wardrobe today is now a bathroom mirror and part of a discarded blackboard serves as the front panel of the stove hood.

-Natural and worn textures of wooden art pieces and furniture are offset against pale walls and flooring.
+The natural and worn textures of wooden art pieces and furniture are offset against pale walls and flooring.
 A theme which continues throughout the house.

 There are three bedrooms available for guests to stay in, named Hoopoe, Capriolo and Squirrel.
 Prices are approx €75-100 a night for two people with breakfast included.
 Flooring in the bedroom pictured above is bleached oak.